 On a domestic level, impunity for human rights violations including torture, summary executions, and other forms of state-sanctioned violence has been the defining feature of the Assad family’s rule.
 The regime unilaterally centralized its authority over the people under the 1963 State of Emergency Law without providing adequate safeguards to protect victims from government abuses.
 Under the leadership of Bashar al-Assad, the Syrian regime has expanded its system of repression to quell anti-government dissent—particularly following the 2011 public demonstrations.
 Relying on the state’s intelligence apparatus the regime targeted perceived political opponents with arbitrary arrests and detention, torture, and a brutal military campaign with rampant bombardment on civilian areas including the use of barrel bombs and chemical weapons.
 Pathways for Syrian victims seeking accountability for violations committed by the regime are confined to a domestic legal framework that does not criminalize atrocity crimes and a government system that lacks checks and balances—whereby excessive interference from the executive branch usurps traditional functions of the judicial and legislative arms of government.

-Immunity from prosecution for members of the state security apparatus was initially guaranteed by Decree No. 14 of 1969 and institutionalized by subsequent decrees.
-While Law No. 1965 and Decree No. 109 of 1968 established military courts and authorized the prosecution of civilians in military tribunals, due process and fair trial rights—including right to access counsel and prepare an adequate defense, right to be free from torture and arbitrary detention—were further limited by the Counterterrorism Act of 2012 and Law No. 22 of 2012 (Establishing the Counterterrorism Court).
+Immunity from prosecution for members of the state security apparatus was initially guaranteed by Decrees No. 14 and No. 549 of 1969 and institutionalized by subsequent decrees.
+While Decree No. 61 of 1950 established military courts and authorized the prosecution of civilians in military tribunals, due process and fair trial rights—including right to access counsel and prepare an adequate defense, right to be free from torture and arbitrary detention—were further limited by the Counterterrorism Act of 2012 and Law No. 22 of 2012 (Establishing the Counterterrorism Court).
 The counterterrorism courts created under Bashar al-Assad operate in an extrajudicial system—where torture and inhumane treatment of detainees by state security officers are institutionalized practices and legally unfounded death sentences are frequently issued against civilians processed in trials marred by legal and institutional ineptitudes.

 Although the parliament is vested with law-making powers […], the president’s broad and unchecked decision-making authority in effect overrides legislative priorities set by the parliamentarians and extends with undue influence over the judiciary as well